PaulAHMedley/fishblicc/README.md

 or to monitor status of many species that may take up a small proportion of the catches.

-Multiple time periods can be fitted for comparison.
-In this case, fishing mortality is estimated separately for each period, but other parameters such as growth, natural mortality and selectivity (by gear) remain the same.
+Multiple time periods and growth groups can be fitted for comparison.
+For time periods, fishing mortality is estimated separately for each period, but other parameters such as growth, natural mortality and selectivity (by gear) remain the same.
+For growth groups, growth and mortality parameters are also estimated separately and only selectivity models are shared.
+These alternative fitting methods may be particularly useful where you believe selectivity is the same across time or between populations with different growth characteristics and help where effective sample sizes are low.

 The method is implemented in R using Stan (mc-stan.org) to carry out the MCMC.